Miss Diva

-The Miss Diva is a part of Femina Miss India pageant that primarily selects India's representatives to Miss Supranational pageant in Poland and Miss Cosmo International in Vietnam.
+The Miss Diva is a national beauty pageant in India that primarily selects India's representatives to Miss Supranational and Miss Cosmo.

-From 2013 to 2023, the primary winner of Miss Diva represented India at the Miss Universe competition, one of the big Four international beauty pageants.
+From 2013 to 2023, the primary winner of Miss Diva represented India at Miss Universe, one of the big Four international beauty pageants.
 However, in 2024, the organization withdrew its Miss Universe license.
-Shweta Sharda, Miss Diva Universe 2023, was the last representative sent to Miss Universe by the Miss Diva organization.
+Miss Diva Universe 2023 Shweta Sharda, was the last representative sent to Miss Universe 2023 by the Miss Diva organization.